Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Implications for fundamental concepts in Statistical Physics

 with $\phi=\min(2-\alpha,1)$, and $g(s)$ is either $g_{\alpha>1}$ or $g_{\alpha<1}$ depending on whether $\alpha$ is greater or smaller than unity.
 To mark this added dependence on $t_1$ due to the growth of $\langle p^2(t_1) \rangle$ with time, this phenomenon is termed ``super-aging".

 Let us consider the limit $t_2-t_1\ll t_1$,

-For $\alpha>2$, the correlation function is stationary in this limit, a fact that will be important for the discussion of ergodicity breaking in Sec.~\ref{Section:Ergodicity}.
+For $\alpha>2$, $\phi=2- \alpha$ and the $t_1^\phi$ factor cancels against the $t_1$ factor in $g(s)$, leaving the correlation function stationary in this limit, a fact that will be important for the discussion of ergodicity breaking in Sec.~\ref{Section:Ergodicity}.
 For $\alpha<2$ on the other hand, even the limiting correlation function is nonstationary and dominated by the growth in time of $\langle p^2(t_1)\rangle$, leading to super-aging.

 The super-aging of the correlation function (Eq.~\ref{eq:superage}) has some interesting consequences on the MSD~\cite{Dechant2014}.
 For $t\gg 1$,

 with

 Here, ${\cal C}_f$ is either ${\cal C}_{\alpha>1}$ or ${\cal C}_{\alpha<1}$, as appropriate.
 This reproduces the scaling behavior of Eq.~\ref{eq:xMSD} on general grounds from the L\'evy scaling and the cutoff, adding to it the calculation of $D_\phi$.